apache/incubator-kie-docs/README.md

     $ git push -u origin KOGITO-1234 #For first-time push, subsequently just `git push`
     ```

-6. In your `kie-docs` fork in GitHub, create a pull request to merge your work branch with the  `master-kogito` branch in the upstream `kie-docs` repository.
+6. In your `kie-docs` fork in GitHub, create a pull request to merge your work branch with the  `main-kogito` branch in the upstream `kie-docs` repository.

     In your pull request, include the following components:
     * **Description**: Summarize your changes and include any links to JIRA tasks or document previews, if available